RedHatInsights/insights-data-schemas/docs/validators.md

 ## `notEmptyStringValidator(value)`
 Validate value for a non-empty string.

+## `posFloatInBytesValidator(value)`
+Validate value for a positive float value stored as a string.

 ## `posFloatInStringValidator(value)`
 Validate value for a positive float value stored as a string.

+## `posFloatOrZeroInBytesValidator(value)`
+Validate value for a positive float value or zero stored as a string.

 ## `posFloatOrZeroInStringValidator(value)`
 Validate value for a positive float value or zero stored as a string.